“This is what you get”

 describe.
 I copy other writers thoughts, feelings, style and claim them to be my own.

-words onto a page.
+So I followed your oddly numbered five-step prescription, took a long harsh looked at myself in the mirror and spewed some words onto a page.
 I will now hypocritically break from those rules and share what I wrote with you.

 This is what you want; this is what you get.